 The consumption of energy drinks by children may lead to serious medical consequences.
 The American Academy of Pediatrics has stated that “stimulant-containing energy drinks have no place in the diet of children and adolescents.”

-You’ve seen the advertisements for these products and have probably seen youth drinking them, but just what are they, and are they safe?
+You’ve seen the advertisements for energy drinks and have probably seen youth drinking them, but just what are they?
+Are they safe?
 And do they have a place in Scouting or not?

 According to the National Institutes of Health, a 24-ounce energy drink may contain as much caffeine as four or five cups of coffee.
 High doses of caffeine, combined with the other additives in energy drinks, are especially a concern for children with underlying health issues or those taking certain medications.
 But high doses of caffeine are worrisome for all Scout-age youth and may cause serious side effects.
 Energy drinks have been known to disturb the heart’s natural rhythm, raise blood pressure, and increase the risk of sudden death.
 These drinks have also been linked to reductions in brain blood flow, seizures, and behavioral disorders.
 Frequently they cause anxiety, insomnia, stomach upset, muscle twitching, restlessness, and headaches.

 In addition, a single serving may contain more sugar than is recommended for an entire day.
 Those extra calories can add up fast and may contribute to obesity in youth.